wuxc/pywin32doc/md/win32security.md

   - [DsGetDcName](win32security.md#win32securitydsgetdcname)

-    Returns the name of a domain controller (DC) in a specified domain.
+    Returns the name of a domain controller \(DC\) in a specified domain\.

-You can supply DC selection criteria to this function to indicate preference for a DC with particular characteristics.&nbsp;
+You can supply DC selection criteria to this function to indicate preference for a DC with particular characteristics\.&nbsp;

   - [DsCrackNames](win32security.md#win32securitydscracknames)

-    Converts an array of directory service object names from one format to another.&nbsp;
+    Converts an array of directory service object names from one format to another\.&nbsp;

   - [DsListInfoForServer](win32security.md#win32securitydslistinfoforserver)

-    Lists miscellaneous information for a server.&nbsp;
+    Lists miscellaneous information for a server\.&nbsp;

   - [DsListServersInSite](win32security.md#win32securitydslistserversinsite)